FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-microservices-boundaries.md

 * The token is re-issued.
 The token may be parsed apart and re-issued.
 The data may be the same or sanitized.
 The signing algorithm, the lifetime and other attributes of the token can be modified.
 When the token arrives at the microservice, it can be validated and user data can be extracted.
 * The token data is completely extracted.
 Claims are pulled off the token and put into a headers or the body of the request.
 The API gateway provides an API key which is validated by the microservices.

 All of these scenarios have different tradeoffs.
-Let's look at each one in more detail.
+Let's look at each one in more detail, with an example request made by a client to retrieve a user's todos.

 ## Trust With No Validation